What is an Executive Assistant? Benefits of Executive VAs

 Most executives and solo entrepreneurs don’t have a time problem.
 They have a decision fatigue and execution bottleneck problem.
 Between emails, meetings, follow-ups, and internal coordination, leaders are constantly pulled into low-leverage tasks that dilute their ability to focus on strategy.

 According to Harvard Business Review, executives spend up to 23 hours per week in meetings, with a significant portion adding little strategic value.
-This creates operational drag: decisions slow down, opportunities are missed, and growth stalls.

 The solution isn’t working harder.

-It’s building executive leverage through structured support.
+The solution is building executive leverage through structured operational support.

 What Is An Executive Assistant This Va Is Working On Laptop